-Watershed Ecology and the Environment (WEE) is an international multidisciplinary journal publishing original research papers, reviews, and short communications, which improve our knowledge of shifts...
+Watershed Ecology and the Environment (WEE) is a multidisciplinary journal publishing original research papers, reviews, and short communications, which improve our knowledge of shifts and adaptation...

-Watershed Ecology and the Environment (WEE) is an international multidisciplinary journal publishing original research papers, reviews, and short communications, which improve our knowledge of shifts and adaptations of resources, biodiversity, ecological functions, hydrological and environmental changes under various human disturbance pressures (such as urbanization) and changing climate patterns at a watershed scale or in watersheds.
+Watershed Ecology and the Environment (WEE) is a multidisciplinary journal publishing original research papers, reviews, and short communications, which improve our knowledge of shifts and adaptations of resources, biodiversity, ecological functions, hydrological and environmental changes under various human disturbance pressures (such as urbanization) and changing climate patterns at a watershed scale or in watersheds.
 Given that the watershed is a basic geographical unit on Earth, multidisciplinary and integrative understanding at a watershed scale provide a platform for evaluating environmental response to land use and climate change.
 Knowledge from watershed studies may also provide solutions for environmental change or degradation caused by human disturbances.
 Therefore, studies and policies for watershed-based management are strongly welcomed.
-The Editors specifically welcome proposals for review articles.

 The journal publishes high-impact contributions on but not limited to: